 We stayed at The Bergson, just outside of the Napa Valley at a little town called Calistoga.
 It was gorgeous.
-On the days we hit up the wineries, we simply caught ubers from one venue to the next.
-It probably cost us $110 US for the day, whereas drivers were $100US per hour.
+On the days we hit up the wineries, we simply caught an Uber from one venue to the next.
+It probably cost us $110 US total for the day, whereas drivers were $100US per hour.

-If you’re planning visiting some wineries, be aware that tastings can be up to $70US per person however, you can split the tasting between you.
+If you’re planning on visiting some wineries, be aware that tastings can be up to $70US per person however, you can split the tasting between two.
 We hit up Beringer Winery (they have the most amazing grounds), Sterling (they have a gondala ride to their tasting room), Clos Du Val and a few other.
-They were all lovely, but I am a Malbec from Argentina girl ;).
+They were all lovely, but I am a Malbec, Cab Franc from Argentina girl ;).

 We then drove from Napa to San Jose to fly to our next destination.

-We had the most AMAZING dinner at Harvest, located in the Bellagio before we saw Cirque De Soleil show “O” (the water one), cannot recommend it enough.
+We had the most AMAZING dinner at Harvest, located in the Bellagio before we saw Cirque De Soleil show “O” (the water one), cannot recommend both the show and dinner enough.

 We picked up a car and drove the 4 hours out to the Grand Canyon.
 There’s not much on the way, so I’d recommend stopping at Whole Foods, just outside of the vegas strip before you go.
 We also bought a large 10L water which ended up becoming invaluable throughout our stay.

 We stayed at Under Canvas Grand Canyon and whilst the accomodation was gorgeous, they emailed us 2 days before we arrived and told us there was no longer food or drinks available to purchase on site.
-Being 40 minutes from the park entrance, this was a HUGE blow for us as there was very little available on offer elsewhere.
-After one day of feeling nauseous at lack of real food (everything was packaged and incredibly sweet, aside from Australian oranges???), we took a drive into Flagstaff and honestly had the best afternoon.
-Would highly recommend this little town, it was buzzing and had a really nice feel (with lots of real food restaurants).
+Being 40 minutes from the park entrance, this was a HUGE blow for us as there was very little on offer elsewhere.
+After a day of feeling a little nauseous at the lack of real food (everything was packaged and incredibly sweet), we took a drive into Flagstaff and honestly had the best afternoon.
+I would highly recommend this little town, it was buzzing and had a really nice feel (with lots of real food restaurants).
 We also stocked up at Whole Foods whilst we were there (& grabbed another 10L water bottle).

 In terms of hikes, we did the South Rim trail and then down to 3 mile point on the Bright Angel Trail.
 The hike back to the top isn’t as difficult as it would seem (nothing like Yosemite), so don’t be discouraged.
 Again, take lots of water.

-If we had our time again, we’d look into a camping/hiking adventure into the base of the Grand Canyon.
+If we had our time again, we’d look into an overnight camping/hiking adventure into the base of the Grand Canyon.
 Because of the altitude you need to take your time venturing into the valley (for the best views) and as such, it wasn’t something we could do in a day.

 ZION NATIONAL PARK